xx255q/CreateFolderfromnameComic/README.md

 # XXBagofScriptsforAutomation
-There is now a number of scripts to hopefully help you:
+There is now a number of scripts to hopefully help you from moving a first download folder of a weeks comics, convert them to a certain format, then moving to your last (main location) or for an existing library scripts to help filter:

 Takes the name of comic files and makes a folder with just the name then moves the comics over